Bewakoofiyaan: Critical reception

-Bewakoofiyaan received mixed reviews from critics, with praise for the performances but criticism directed at the screenplay and narrative depth.

-Taran Adarsh of Bollywood Hungama called the film a "pleasant surprise" and commended the "super performances" by the lead cast, along with its "watertight writing, skilled direction, and dollops of humor."
-Saibal Chatterjee of NDTV noted the film "scores with its disarming simplicity" and described it as "never less than watchable."
-Tushar Joshi of DNA felt the film played "too safe to rise above the ordinary" and missed an opportunity to be "smarter and funnier."
-Madhureeta Mukherjee of The Times of India acknowledged the film's charm but found it hampered by a "helpless script."
+Saibal Chatterjee of NDTV noted the film "scores with its disarming simplicity" and described it as "never less than watchable".
+Tushar Joshi writing for DNA said the film "plays it too safe to rise above the ordinary" and "had the opportunity to be smarter and funnier".

-Rajeev Masand of CNN-IBN remarked that while Nupur Asthana directs with an easy hand, she is "saddled with a dead duck of a script that simply can't be saved."
-Anupama Chopra of Hindustan Times described the film as "bland" and "listless," but appreciated Ayushmann Khurrana’s performance, stating that his "anger and frustration at losing the good life are palpable."
-She found Sonam Kapoor's performance earnest but felt the role lacked depth.
-Rahul Desai of Mumbai Mirror called it a "middling film" with a predictable screenplay and concluded that although it wasn’t Asthana's best work, it showed potential with the right script.
+Rajeev Masand of CNN-IBN remarked that the film is "saddled with a dead duck of a script that simply can't be saved."
+Hindustan Times described the film as "bland" and "listless," but appreciated Ayushmann Khurrana’s performance, stating that his "anger and frustration at losing the good life are palpable".
+Mumbai Mirrors Rahul Desai called it a "middling film".

-Danny Bowes of RogerEbert.com found the film to be "perfectly acceptable middle-of-the-road romantic comedy material" that should satisfy genre enthusiasts.
-Andy Webster of The New York Times acknowledged the film's attempt to explore themes of recession and financial strain but felt that "strained, contrived humour bogs it down," though its focus on money’s impact on relationships gave it "some dramatic traction."
+Danny Bowes of RogerEbert.com found the film to be "perfectly acceptable middle-of-the-road romantic comedy material".
+Andy Webster of The New York Times felt that the film was "intriguing notions of recessionary struggle, though strained, contrived humor bogs it down".
 Faheem Ruhain of India Today wrote "It would be a bewkoofi to spend your money on this one in a theatre.
 On TV, you could give it a try but just for that little crackling nok-jhok between Khurrana and Kapoor".